Indramat Servo Motor Repair | Rexroth Servo Motor Repair

 - After the baking process DC servo motor armatures go through a bar to bar test.
 This test will show if there are any shorts or openings in the winding.

 - Servo motor alignment to stored encoder data specification.

 4. Servo Motor Assembly

-- High-grade sealed bearings – we feel that each Indramat servo motor repair will have a longer life with sealed bearings because the seals keep dirt and contamination from getting into the bearing races.
+- High-grade sealed bearings – we feel that each Indramat/Rexroth servo motor repair will have a longer life with sealed bearings because the seals keep dirt and contamination from getting into the bearing races.